kubelin/Imjuror/README.md

-Imjuror
+# Imjuror
+Introduction
 Imjuror is an online platform that allows users to engage in friendly competitions.
-This web application is built using Spring, jQuery, and JSP.
+This web application is built using Spring, jQuery and JSP.

-Features
+## Features
 Image Competitions: Users can participate in various image competitions.
 Voting System: Engage in voting for the best images.
 User Profiles: Create and customize user profiles.